 Eliminating Unhealthy Relationships to Promote and Preserve Healing

 An unhealthy relationship is a relationship between two or more people wherein the participants continually and unknowingly rob one another of essential life-giving freedoms.
 The “lost freedom” is a direct result of the blind support created by “dependent” behavior.
 The people in the relationship have no idea that they are harming themselves or each other; they simply cannot see that they are contributing to this mutual loss of freedom.

 Healing is therefore not just about building healthy relationships; it is also about eliminating the unhealthy relationships from a person’s past.
-Learning to acknowledge and use healthy boundaries provides the RMS client with the knowledge, wisdom, and strength to move away from those who have helped to facilitate or support their abuse of substances or other negative behaviors.
+Learning to acknowledge and use healthy boundaries provides the RMS student with the knowledge, wisdom, and strength to move away from those who have helped to facilitate or support their abuse of substances or other negative behaviors.

 At RMS, our students feel safe because everyone is accountable for living within the same boundaries.
 This experience encourages students to replace past negative behaviors and build strong relationships with others who are also engaged in getting better.
 Therefore, our focus is to establish and promote the principles and values of “healthy boundaries” by supporting the elimination of harmful relationships.